• Welcome to TechPowerUp Forums, Guest! Please check out our forum guidelines for info related to our community.

 In terms of cpu design of what was done 15 years ago with Bulldozer this is a revoultionary ground up design.
 As there in minal loss in any ipc in most areas.

 Was Bulldozer revolutionary?
 It all depends on your point of view.
 Instead of one wide Integer block, AMD took the easy way out by using 2 smaller Integer blocks.
 It is known that there was no chance for two smaller blocks to cooperate within one thread.
 AMD could very well use 8 traditional and narrower cores in the Bulldozer instead of 4 modules (4 cores with a double Integer cluster).
 The "module" (core) takes the easy route because a small block of integers is easier to design and replicate within a "module" (core) than a wide block of integers.
 Moreover, this solution makes it much easier to fully utilize the 4-Wide decoder when two Integer clusters are loaded.
-AMD had a problem with expanding the core, so they found an easier way to extend it and optimally use it (They had no choice)
+AMD had a problem with core expansion, so they found an easier way to expand it and optimally use it (they had no choice)

 Following the words of Mike Clark, who admitted that only the approach with two decoders in Zen5 allowed for the expansion of the Front-end.
 Is history repeating itself?

-The Zen5 core is no less "revolutionary" than Bulldozer.
+The Zen5 Core is no less "revolutionary" than the Bulldozer "Module".

 Last edited: